kubestash/docs/docs/setup/install/kubestash/index.md

 snapshots.storage.kubestash.com           2023-12-07T06:40:37Z
 ```

-### Verify Addons
+### Verify Catalogs

-KubeStash automatically installs the necessary Addons for workload, pvc backup & restore.
-Verify that the Addons have been installed using the following command:
+KubeStash automatically installs the necessary Addon catalogs for workload, PVC and Kubernetes manifest backups.
+Verify that the Addon catalogs have been installed using the following command.

 ```bash
 $ kubectl get addons.addons.kubestash.com